Chapter 30: “Amphoterrible”

 I rang my nurse bell immediately and not so surprisingly, I wasn’t all that hungry anymore.
 The desk answered then the nurse arrived.
 “So much for my good behavior award,” I declared, “I’m going to be a bit neurotic here.”

 I showed her the bump, and explained my persistent cough, so she got Dr. McGann on the phone.
 I quickly became the subject of an alien lab experiment once again: poked and prodded by half a dozen people.
 Dr. McGann requested a CT Scan of my chest cavity.
 She wore a reserved yet troubled look on her face but I could tell, it’s always in the eyes.

 My eyes, in turn, screamed “OH SHIT OH SHIT OH SHIT!”
 Soon enough, I was calm enough to think rationally, and it helped by how Dr. McGann could explain all of the possible (less deadly) causes in laymen terms.
 “Your counts are so low, that this could be the body’s reaction to a seemingly simple ailment that any normal person would easily defeat.”

 Huh.
-Not bad, Doc, you’ve calmed my new friend, Anxiety.
+Not bad, Doc, you’ve subdued my new friend, Anxiety.

-The transporter knocked on my door, and I was quickly whisked away to the first floor.
+The transporter knocked on my door and quickly whisked away to the first floor.
 I loved how immediate everything was in the hospital.
 You didn’t have to schedule an appointment and then wait for a month to go to it.
 You’d schedule something and within an hour, it was over (except for that dreadful MRI).